 The solution is to make the mold steel-safe by leaving more tooling steel than is needed.
 Once the part is measured, it’s easy to remove tooling steel from the mold by CNC or EDM, but it’s difficult to add steel to the mold.
 To do that, you’d need to weld the mold and then remove the steel, using CNC or EDM.
 Additionally, welding can cause deformation of the tooling, which isn’t great for tooling life or quality of the part.

-Filled materials will abraid the mold faster than unfilled plastics, so you’ll have to use hardened steel to make the tooling’s core cavity and inserts when these materials are used.
+Filled materials will abrade the mold faster than unfilled plastics, so you’ll have to use hardened steel to make the tooling’s core cavity and inserts when these materials are used.
 The HDT (heat distortion temperature) will also be higher, so the material could be used in a higher temperature environment.
-This increases the difficulty of ultrasonic weld.
+This increases the difficulty of ultrasonic welding.

 In some cases, the fiber will float on the surface of the plastic part that could be visible, so most filled plastic parts are used in internal parts.
 To avoid this, the cavity of the mold can be textured.

 Polyurethane (PU) and silicone materials offer different ways to achieve a soft part.
 PU uses compression molding and RTV tooling, while silicone and TPU uses injection molding.
 The main disadvantage of silicone is that it has flash, and when flash is cut or trimmed, there is always residue left.
-Additionally, when injection molding silicon the mold has to be heated rather than the material which is the case with traditional injection molding process.
+Additionally, when injection molding silicon, the mold has to be heated rather than the traditional process that heats the material.
 Injection molding TPU is easier to process, while offering similar properties as silicon.